sensor-dream/APIVOF/guidelines/list-info/g-packs-in-system-fedora-34.md

 <summary>groff-base</summary>

 ```
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Parts of the groff formatting system required to display manual pages
+Short desc    : Parts of the groff formatting system required to display manual pages
 URL          : http://www.gnu.org/software/groff/
-Лицензия     : GPLv3+ and GFDL and BSD and MIT
+License      : GPLv3+ and GFDL and BSD and MIT
-Описание     : The groff-base package contains only necessary parts of groff formatting
+Descript     : The groff-base package contains only necessary parts of groff formatting
              : system which are required to display manual pages, and the groff's default
              : display device (PostScript).
 ```